Benefits of international trade

 Foreign direct investment generates resources and knowledge to modernize local infrastructure and production processes.

-This promotes greater efficiency, innovation and quality in production, fostering sustainable economic development.
+This promotes greater efficiency, innovation and quality in production, favoring sustainable economic development.

 Furthermore, the presence of international companies fosters a competitive environment that encourages constant improvements in the productive sector.

-The increase in economic activity resulting from trade and investment contributes to raising tax revenues in countries.
+The increase in economic activity derived from trade and investment contributes to increasing the tax collection of countries.

-These additional resources can be allocated to social programs and public services, improving the overall well-being of the population.
+These additional resources can be allocated to social programs and public services, improving the general well-being of the population.

 Thus, trade not only boosts the economy, but also strengthens social development and the quality of life of citizens.

-He international trade It is a key driver of global economic growth, as it fosters competitiveness and contributes to the sustainable development of participating countries.
+The international trade it is a key driver of global economic growth, as it promotes competitiveness and contributes to the sustainable development of participating countries.

 Through integration and cooperation between nations, benefits are achieved that enhance economic and social development in a globalized context.

-Trade drives competitiveness by requiring companies to innovate and continually improve their products and processes, thereby strengthening markets worldwide.
+Trade drives competitiveness by requiring companies to continually innovate and improve their products and processes, strengthening markets globally.

-This dynamic promotes sustainable development by encouraging responsible practices and the efficient use of resources, balancing growth and environmental care.
+This dynamic promotes sustainable development by promoting responsible practices and the efficient use of resources, balancing growth and environmental care.

-Furthermore, technology transfer and productivity improvements resulting from trade strengthen countries' ability to grow sustainably.
+Furthermore, technology transfer and productive improvement derived from trade strengthen the capacity of countries to grow sustainably.

 The expansion of international trade generates greater access to goods, services and employment, thus improving the quality of life of populations around the world.